 - our Cordova Coolers review and the “Cordova vs Yeti” section

 Otterbox have gone a long way to make their ice chests pretty unique and capable of competing with the best of the best.

 They do pretty well when it comes to performance, though you shouldn’t expect them to give Yeti coolers a run for their money.

-The thing that really makes Orion coolers sell is the amount of attention to detail and passion that went into making these coolers.
+The thing that really makes Otterbox coolers sell is the amount of attention to detail and passion that went into making these coolers.

-They also have a great variety when it comes to the colors of their coolers, even including camo options.
+Although they have a limited variety when it comes to sizes, with just three sizes available, they have an impressive variety when it comes to the colors of their coolers, even including camo options.
 That is where they do give a Yeti a bit of a challenge.
-If you’re going to buy an Orion cooler for no other reason, then buy it for its color.
+If you’re going to buy an Otterbox cooler for no other reason, then buy it for its color.

-Some of the other great features included in these coolers are a great tray system, tie-down points for anchoring during transportation, bottle openers in the lid, certified bear resistance, great low profile latches, and handles with the resistance of a motorcycle.
+Some of the other great features included in these coolers are an accessory mounting system, tie-down points for anchoring during transportation, bottle openers in the lid, certified bear resistance, great low profile latches, and handles with the resistance of a motorcycle.